ZhengyuZhao/Adi-Red-Scene/README.md

  1. Generating discriminative map (Dis-Map) for scene images
  2. Aadptively selecting multi-scale discriminative patches
  3. Aggregating CNN features from both local and global scale to obtain the final image representation
- 4. Evaluating the scene image recognition on SUN397 and Places
+ 4. Evaluating the approach to scene image recognition on SUN397 and Places

 ### Prerequisites